ember-learn/ember-blog/content/the-ember-times-issue-176.md

 ## [Introducing: Glint, a typed-template solution for GlimmerX and Ember ✨](https://www.salsify.com/blog/engineering/introducing-glint-a-typed-template-solution-for-glimmerx-and-ember)

-An [exciting news from the Typed Ember team](https://twitter.com/__dfreeman/status/1374765841158434816): You can use [Glint](https://github.com/typed-ember/glint) to **type check Ember and Glimmer templates**.
+Some [exciting news from the Typed Ember team](https://twitter.com/__dfreeman/status/1374765841158434816): You can use [Glint](https://github.com/typed-ember/glint) to **type check Ember and Glimmer templates**.
 "Similar to Vetur for Vue projects, Glint consists of a CLI (command-line interface) and a language server to provide feedback and enforce correctness both locally during editing and project-wide in CI (continuous integration)."

 <img alt="" role="presentation" src="/images/blog/2020-03-26/glint-featured.png" />